RedHat-UX/red-hat-design-system/docs/theming/developers.md

 }
 ```

-And you would declare the import a shared stylesheet which activates the theming system,
+And you would declare the import a shared stylesheet that activates the theming system,
 similarly to how elements import `@rhds/tokens/css/color-context-consumer.css.js`.

 ```css rhcodeblock